 Canadian Writers Abroad has kept a low profile through Canada’s 150th celebrations, and finally, serendipity has delivered exactly what’s needed: something from the 100th.

 In My Jerusalem, Bronwyn Drainie adds the name Mordecai Richler to a list of artists who lived in Yemin Moshe, the neighbourhood where she lived.
-Elsewhere in her memoir she mentioned that Richler and his wife were in Jerusalem in […]
+Elsewhere in her memoir she […]

 “Place tends to occupy an important role in my books.
-The Scent of a Lie is strongly rooted in place, and in my view, the Caima River, the Freita hills and the Cambra valley are equal protagonists in that book, […]
+The Scent of a Lie is strongly rooted in place, and in my view, the Caima River, the Freita hills […]